belisabettega/dance_app/README.md

 bundle install
 yarn install
 ```
-9) At last, you just need to create the development database, and run the rails server on your local host
+9) At last, you just need to create and seed the development database, and run the rails server on your local host
 ```
-rails db:create db:migrate
+rails db:create db:migrate db:seed
 rails s
 ```
 10) You'll be able to open the application by coping the following link to your browser